josfam/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ```
 ### `10-mirror_permissions`
 Sets the mode of the file `hello` the same as `olleh`’s mode.
+### `11.11-directories_permissions`
+adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+Regular files should not be changed.
 ### `12-directory_permissions`
 Creates a directory called `my_dir` with permissions 751 in the working directory.
 ### `13.
 Change group`